Apply to Duke OTD

 OT Summer Discovery Day

 Duke OTD students and faculty host this half-day, interactive, virtual program designed to broaden participants' understanding of occupation and occupational therapy as they are taught and practiced at Duke.
-Whether you're just starting to explore OT or are fully committed to the profession, there's lots to learn.
+Whether you're just starting to explore OT or fully committed to the profession, there's much to learn.

-More informationRegistration for the July 2024 event is closed.
+More informationRegistration for the 2025 event will be opening soon.

 Information Sessions

-Duke OTD hosts virtual information sessions for prospective students monthly from August to November.
+Duke OTD hosts monthly virtual information sessions for prospective students from August to November.
+The 2025 event options will be available soon.

 Application Workshops

-These informal, virtual, open forum events scheduled a few weeks ahead of each application deadline are designed for applicants in the current application cycle.
+These informal, virtual, open forum events scheduled a few weeks before each application deadline are designed for applicants in the current application cycle.
 They are a chance to ask questions, clarify requirements, and connect with Admissions staff before submitting materials in OTCAS.
+The 2025 event options will be available soon.

 Open Houses

-For those able to visit Duke in person, we offer two open houses that allow you to tour our facilities; learn about the curriculum, admissions process, and student life; talk with current faculty, staff, and students; ask questions, and be our guest for lunch.
+For those able to visit Duke in person, we offer two open houses that allow you to tour our facilities, learn about the curriculum, admissions process, and student life, talk with current faculty, staff, and students, ask questions, and be our guest for lunch.
+The 2025 event options will be available soon.

 How to Apply

 The Duke OTD admissions process is managed through the Occupational Therapy Centralized Application Service (OTCAS).
-If you are using OTCAS to apply to other programs, please note that Duke has specific requirements for Evaluations (Letters of Recommendation) and for prerequisites.
-Only those applications that follow the Duke-specific instructions will be considered complete in OTCAS.
-Duke has no supplemental application outside OTCAS.
+If you are applying to multiple programs through OTCAS, please note that Duke has specific requirements for Evaluations (Letters of Recommendation) and prerequisites.
+Only applications that follow Duke-specific instructions will be considered complete in OTCAS.
+There is no supplemental application outside of OTCAS for Duke.

-After an application has been verified by OTCAS, applicants will be emailed a link to pay the Duke application fee of $50 (the OTCAS fee and Duke's fee are separate).
-Applicants may apply for an OTCAS fee waiver following these instructions.
-Applicants who receive an OTCAS fee waiver should forward the email documenting that waiver (Subject: "You are approved for an OTCAS waiver") to OTD_Admissions@duke.edu to have Duke's fee waived.
+Once OTCAS has verified your application, you will receive an email with a link to pay the Duke application fee of $50 (please note that the OTCAS fee and Duke's fee are separate).
+Applicants may apply for an OTCAS fee waiver by following these instructions.
+If you receive an OTCAS fee waiver, please forward the approval email ("You are approved for an OTCAS waiver") to OTD_Admissions@duke.edu to have Duke's fee waived.

 Admission Timeline